Fast & Furious: Hobbs & Shaw

 Time Out says

-Between epic bouts of bickering, Dwayne Johnson and Jason Statham save the world in an offshoot that gets the job done
+Between epic bouts of bickering, Dwayne Johnson and Jason Statham save the world in a spin-off that gets the job done.

 Cast and crew